fdfea/tictactrains-engine/README.md

 ### **Usage**

-After starting the program, you will be asked to input your move according to the rule set.
+After starting the program, you will be asked to input your move according to the ruleset.
 A valid move is two characters without any spaces corresponding to a valid square on the board, e.g. `d4`.
 Press enter to submit your move.
 If you enter an invalid move, you will be prompted until your input is valid.
 When playing against the computer, it will automatically make its move after you have submitted yours.
 When playing without the computer, the prompt will indicate which player should enter their move.
 After the game is finished, the score will be displayed and the program will exit.

 ##### **Configuration**